Shaaali/identity-apps/docs/guides/applications/web-app/saml/register-app.md

 To integrate your web application with Asgardeo using [SAML](https://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf), first you need to register your application as a SAML application using the [Asgardeo console](https://console.asgardeo.io/).

-SAML metadata is an XML document which contains SAML configurations necessary for integration.

 There are two ways you can use to provide your SAML application configurations to Asgardeo
 - Use SAML SP metadata
 - Provide SAML SP configurations manually